JeffreyBull76/CI_Project1/README.md

    * The page is built using pure css and html.
 The focus selector in CSS is used to zoom each image when clicked.
 When first implemented this resulted in ugly background shifts of the other images and unwanted interaction where clicking outside would result in a new image zoom rather than reverting the zoom.
        * To fix this a background div was created that sits below all the content using z-index.
 On focus of an image this background div becomes visible and shifts up the z-index to cover everything, except the image that is zoomed and its respective caption.
        * This allows the user to click around the image (allowing the image to then 'lose focus') without unwanted interaction with the rest of the gallery.
 I did experiment with making this transparent but it was visually confusing.
+    * This page is highly interactive and I believe answers the criteria for interactive features the user has control over.
+They can zoom images and navigate the menu on any screen size.
+    * At mobile size a concession on image zoom was made.
+It was not possible to show a full screen picture without displaying it to small.
+So I zoomed each image a little and allowed it to flow off the screen.
+This could be easily reversed if feedback dictated.
     * Following feedback from mentor the zoom effect was removed from small screen devices as it was visually confusing.
     * Following feedback from a test user I had to remove the native 'lazy loading' tags in the html as they created a huge bug on Safari iOS
     * Following feedback from mentor the gallery was edited to show less images on smaller devices to prevent excessive scrolling.